 - Reduce costs by identifying redundant processes or operations

-- Understand customer preferences, to provide customized products or service, leading to better competitiveness
+- Understanding customer preferences to provide customized products or services leads to better competitiveness

-- Make faster and effective decisions based on current information
+- Make faster and more effective decisions based on current information

 Head-to-Head Comparison Cloud Computing and Data Analytics (Infographics)